 When it comes to making an Americano, finding the right water temperature is key.
 Aim for a range between 70-76 degrees Celsius, as this will strike the perfect balance between taste and quality.

 2- Grind the Beans: Grind the beans to fine settings for Espresso.
-You can use any of your favorite coffee beans, however, I recommend using dark roasted coffee beans for best flavors.
+You can use any of your favorite coffee beans, however, I recommend using medium or dark-roasted coffee beans for the best flavors.

 Grind 7-9 grams for a single shot and 14-16 grams for a double shot Espresso.

-4- Prepare Espresso: Start your Espresso machine and pull a fresh shot of Espresso and pour it into wider Americano Cup.
+4- Prepare Espresso: Pull a fresh shot of Espresso and pour it into a wider Americano Cup.

 To make a perfect Americano, the brewing ratio is essential.
 Generally, a standard ratio of one part of espresso to two parts of hot water is used, which means that for every shot of espresso, you should add two ounces of hot water.
 However, you can adjust this ratio according to your taste, 1:2 is just a good starting point.